Best Repeating Hunting Shotguns

 dropped, but the basic black plastic 24 inch $1449 MSRP model is

 It is the softest-shooting 20 gauge out there at about 6-3/4 lbs: http://randywakeman.com/ReviewRemington1187SportsmanFieldTwentyGauge.htm .
-Get them while you can.
+Get them while you can, as they are no longer in production.

 Auto-Five Magnum Twenty